dykyi-roman/book-summary/ddd-in-php.md

 ___
 # What is DDD

+Object Oriented Design - is a set of principles and schemes for creating optimal systems of objects.
+The DDD can halp with this.

 DDD is not about developming, this is about developing knowledge around the business and using the technology to provide value.
 DDD is not about technology, is actually about providing value in the field you are working on, by focusing on model.
 DDD is not a silver bullet for every problem in Software, and highly depends on the amount of complexity you are dealing with.